 - Demographics: Most public health workers self-identify as white (54%), as women (79%), and as age 40 or older (63%).
 While the workforce has become more diverse and now mirrors the U.S. population more closely, there is much less diversity at senior levels, with 66% of all executives identifying as white.
 Access the Demographics dashboard.

 - Job roles: Nearly three in four public health employees (72%) participated in the response to the COVID-19 pandemic in some way.
-Relative to 2017, the proportion of employees working in communicable disease tripled and the portion working in nearly all other job categories decreased.
-The areas where staffing decreased the most were environmental health, assessment, and maternal and child health.
-Access the Workforce Characteristics dashboard.
+Relative to 2017, the proportion of employees working in communicable disease increased three-fold, rising from 8% to 24%, and the portion working in nearly all other job categories decreased.
+Among the areas where staffing decreased the most were organizational competencies, environmental health, and communications, which decreased from 24% to 18%, 13% to 9%, and 4% to 1%, respectively.

 - Intent to leave: Nearly one-third of state and local public health employees (32%) said they are considering leaving their organization in the next year – 5% to retire and 27% for another reason.
 Among those who said they’re considering leaving, 39% said the pandemic has made them more likely to leave.
 Looking out further, 44% said they are considering leaving within the next five years.
 Access the Staying & Leaving dashboard.